DDPSE/DDPSE.github.io/index.md

 ---
 ---

-# Data-Driven Process Systems Engineering Lab Website
+# Data-Driven Process Systems Engineering Lab

 Our computational lab in the School of Chemical & Biomolecular Engineering at Georgia Tech integrates data-science with chemical engineering principles to develop modeling and optimization methods for complex systems.